madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-templates/project-templates-course-introduction.md

 ---
 # Project templates: Course introduction

-In this video, you will learn how Adobe Workfront project templates can help your organization capture an entire workflow from beginning to end.
+In this video, you will learn how project templates can help your organization capture an entire workflow from beginning to end.

 >[!VIDEO](https://video.tv.adobe.com/v/335209/?quality=12)